stephenslab/gtexresults/README.md

 If any of these statements are not true, please adjust the `alias` accordingly.

+Additionally, the option `-u $UID` is sometimes helpful to ensure that the new files are created under your user account.
+If environment variable `$UID` is undefined, this can be set to the user account name instead of the id number.

 If the container was successfully run, you should see information about the Linux operating system outputted to the screen, something like this: